djfeistel/LASR/README.md

 ## Usage
 ### Callout-groups (COG) file curation
-A user must manually create a callout-group (COG) file, where each row functions as the representative lineage for the aggregated group of lineages.
+A user must manually create a COG file, where each row functions as the representative lineage for the aggregated group of lineages.
 The first column should list the COG, and the second column should specify the HEX color.

 | COG  | HEX     |
 |------|---------|
 | BA.2 | #090909 |
 | JN.1 | #839472 |
 | KP.2 | #639940 |
+*example above*
 **The COG file should be either be in TSV or CSV format and without a header (though a header should not interfere with the final output).**
 *Hex color codes are not necessary and a user can redefine these values as needed.*